Palmetto Clean Fuels Coalition

 The Palmetto Clean Fuels Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 Ben Kessler joined the South Carolina Office of Regulatory Staff – Energy Office in March 2019 as an Energy Specialist.
-Within this role, he is a Co-Coordinator of Palmetto Clean Fuels Coalition specializing in providing technical assistance to stakeholders about various alternative fuels for on- and off-road transportation; as well as coordinating events for outreach and education about alternative fuels.
-Additionally, within the Office, Kessler manages GIS systems, the Energy Efficient Manufactured Home programs, and assists in developing energy policy.
+Within this role, he serves as Co-Coordinator for the Palmetto Clean Fuels coalition, providing technical assistance to stakeholders and coordinating events for outreach and education about alternative fuels.
+Additionally, Kessler manages GIS systems, the Energy Efficient Manufactured Home programs, and assists in developing energy policy.
 Prior to the Energy Office, he worked for the West Virginia Environmental Council and the Sierra Student Coalition.
 Kessler holds a B.A.in Environmental Geoscience and a Minor in Political Science from West Virginia University.

 - Designated: January 28, 2004

 - Population: 5,118,425 (based on 2020 Census estimate)

 - Area: 30,850 sq. mi.

 - Local/Regional Service Area: Entire state of South Carolina